 The train departs from Bilbao and reaches Leon, before turning back and dropping you off in Bilbao again.

 The Euskotren is the Basque Country's local rail service.
 It's the slow way to travel from Bilbao to San Sebastian and on to the French border, but it's worth it.
-I spent an enjoyable three hours taking in the sights out of the window.
+It's an enjoyable three hours taking in the sights out of the window.
 The mountains, green fields and commuter towns along this route add an excellent dimension to your Basque Country visit that you might not normally see.
 It's cheap, too.

-Take a day trip the UNESCO World Heritage Site of Aranjuez on a vintage train.
-The train journey begins from Madrid's rail museum, during which you'll be served strawberries by the waitresses and then transferred to the historic old town of Aranjuez, where you'll be offered a guided a tour of the royal palace.
+Take a day trip to the UNESCO World Heritage Site of Aranjuez on a vintage train.
+The train journey begins from Madrid's rail museum, during which you'll be served strawberries by the waitresses and then transferred to the historic old town of Aranjuez, where you'll be offered a guided tour of the royal palace.

 Unfortunately, tours are only in Spanish.